Published March 6, 2021. Open access. | Gallery ❯ |

 English common name: Uku Pacha Ground Snake.

 Recognition: ♂♂ 46.5 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=39 cm. ♀♀ 51 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=46.4 cm..1 The Uku Pacha Ground Snake (Atractus ukupacha) may be recognized from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, and dorsal pattern consisting of alternating narrow (1–2 dorsal scales wide) light reddish brown bands and broad (4–5 dorsal scales wide) blackish bands.1 Some individuals (Fig. 1) have the bands fused into irregular longitudinal blotches.
-Juvenile specimens have a white nape.2 The most similar snakes occurring in the same general area are A. pachacamac and A. touzeti, both of which are larger (>60 cm in total length), more robust, and instead of having solid black bands, have brownish bands that are lighter in the middle.3 Additionally, A. touzeti has seven (instead of eight) supralabial scales and so far is known to occur only in Cordillera de Guacamayos at elevations higher than those where A. ukupacha occurs.
+Snout–vent length=46.4 cm..1 Atractus ukupacha differs from other snakes in its area of distribution by having a round head similar in width to the neck, small eyes, and a banded dorsum.
+The dorsal pattern consists of broad (4–5 dorsal scales wide) blackish bands separated by narrow (1–2 dorsal scales wide) brick-red to ochre bands (Fig. 1).1 In juveniles, there is a broad white nape band.2 This species differs from A. pachacamac and A. touzeti by being smaller (under 60 cm in total length), less robust, and by having solid black bands instead of brownish bands that are lighter in the middle.3 Additionally, A. touzeti has seven (instead of eight) supralabial scales and occurs at elevations higher than those where A. ukupacha occurs.

-Natural history: Locally frequentRecorded weekly in densities below five individuals per locality..
-Atractus ukupacha is a semi-fossorial (living underground and at ground level) snake that inhabits old-growth to heavily disturbed evergreen montane forests as well as agricultural fields adjacent to these forests.4,5 Uku Pacha Ground Snakes have been found hidden under rocks, logs, under soil, or among herbaceous vegetation during the day.5 During warm nights, they have been seen crossing dirt roads and trails or foraging under leaf-litter in the forest floor.4,5 In captivity, individuals of A. ukupacha consume earthworms,5 as is the case in the wild for other ground snakes.6–8 Although the defensive behavior of this species is unknown, camouflage and trying to to flee are common behavior among other banded Amazonian Atractus.8,9
+Natural history: Atractus ukupacha is a semi-fossorial snake that occurs in comparatively high densities in old-growth to heavily disturbed evergreen montane forests as well as in crops and pastures adjacent to these forests.4,5 Uku Pacha Ground Snakes have been found hidden under rocks, logs, in soil, or among herbaceous vegetation during the day.5 During warm nights, they have been seen crossing dirt roads and trails or foraging under leaf-litter in the forest floor.4,5 In captivity, individuals of A. ukupacha consume earthworms,5 as is the case in the wild for other ground snakes.6–9 These harmless and shy snakes avoid predation by virtue of their coralsnake coloration.
+If disturbed, they may flatten their body dorsoventrally or curl and display their tail underside as a decoy in a way similar to the behavior of true coralsnakes.4,5

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..
-Since it has only been recently described,1 Atractus ukupacha has not been formally included in any IUCN red list threat category.
-Here, we propose to assign it to the Least Concern category because the species occurs in three major protected areas (Antisana Ecological Reserve, Cayambe Coca National Park, and Sumaco National Park) and it is distributed over an area that retains the majority (~90%) of its original forest cover.10 Although we consider the species to be facing no major immediate extinction threats, the expansion of the agricultural frontier coupled with traffic mortality are localized ongoing threats to the long-term survival of populations along the Río Quijos valley.11–13
+Since it has only been recently described,1 Atractus ukupacha has not been formally evaluated by the IUCN Red List.
+Here, it is provisionally assigned to the Least Concern category because the species occurs in three major protected areas (Antisana Ecological Reserve, Cayambe Coca National Park, and Sumaco National Park) and it is distributed over an area that retains the majority (~90%) of its original forest cover.10 Although the species as a whole is not facing major immediate extinction threats, populations along the Río Quijos valley are presumed to be declining due to the expansion of the agricultural frontier coupled with traffic mortality.11–13

-Distribution: Atractus ukupacha is endemic to an estimated ~3,340 km2 area in the Amazonian slopes of the Andes of northern Ecuador.
-The species occurs at elevations between 1192 and 1819 m (Fig. 2).
+Distribution: Atractus ukupacha is endemic to an area of approximately 3,340 km2 along the Amazonian slopes of the Andes of northern Ecuador (Fig. 2).

-See it in the wild: Uku Pacha Groundsnakes can be seen with ~5–10% certainty around the towns El Chaco and San Francisco de Borja, especially if the search includes turning over rocks and logs in pastures nearby forest border.
+See it in the wild: Uku Pacha Ground Snakes can be seen with almost complete certainty around the towns El Chaco and Borja, especially if the search includes turning over rocks and logs in pastures near the forest border.
 These snakes can also be located by scanning the forest floor and leaf-litter along trails and dirt roads at night.

 Acknowledgments: Special thanks to Diego Piñán for providing information on the natural history of Atractus ukupacha.